Is Lilium publicly traded?

 - Place the trade

-Alternatively, if you’re not ready to trade live markets you can set up a free demo account to trade in a no-risk environment.
+Alternatively, if you’re not ready to trade live markets – but want to practise ahead of the Lilium listing – you can set up a free demo account to trade in a no-risk environment.

 How much is Lilium worth?